ngxs/store/docs/concepts/actions.md

 ## Internal Actions

-There are two actions that gets triggered in the internals of the library:
+There are two actions that get triggered in the internals of the library:

 1. @@INIT - store being initialized, before all the [ngxsOnInit Life-cycle](../advanced/life-cycle.md) events.
 1. @@UPDATE_STATE - a new [lazy-loaded state](../advanced/lazy.md) being added to the store.